wialy/react-game-jam-spooky-cookie/README.md

 ## Credits

 All in-game graphic content, including characters, was created by the author and is protected as their intellectual property.
-Game cover was done in [Midjourney](https://www.midjourney.com/).
 Sounds from [freesound.org](https://freesound.org/)

 ## License